-5. Access to reception centres by third parties
+6. Access to reception centres by third parties

-i Indicators: - Do family members, legal advisers, UNHCR and/or NGOs have access to reception centres?
-Yes with limitations No Article 9 sub 6, 2005 Regulation on Benefits for Asylum seekers states that during a stay in the reception centre, the asylum seeker must have the opportunity to communicate with family members, legal advisers, representatives of UNHCR and NGOs.
+Indicators: - Do family mem nbers, legal advisers, UNH ave access to reception on centres?

+Article 9 sub 6, 2005 Regulation on Benefits for Asylum seekers states that during a stay in the reception centre, the asylum seeker must have the opportunity to communicate with family members, legal advisers, representatives of UNHCR and NGOs.

 There are no major obstacles in relation to the accessibility of UNHCR representatives or other legal advisers at reception centres known to the author of this report.

-6. Addressing special reception needs of vulnerable persons [Indicators: - Is there an assessment of special reception needs of vulnerable persons in practice? 🔀 Yes 📗 No
+7. Addressing special reception needs of vulnerable persons

-The Central Agency for the Reception of asylum seekers (Centraal Orgaan opvang asielzoekers, COA) is responsible for the reception of asylum seekers.
-Employees of the COA have to make sure that a reception centre provides an adequate standard of living and the COA is responsible for the welfare of the asylum seekers.
-134 In practice this means that COA takes into account the special needs of the asylum seekers.
+inc icators: - - Is there an assessment of special reception needs of vulnerable persons in practice? $oximes$ Yes $oximes$ No seekers.187 In practice, this means that COA takes into account the special needs of the asylum seekers.
 For example, if an asylum seeker is in a wheelchair the room will be on the ground floor.
 Besides that, if an asylum seeker for instance cannot wash themselves due to whatever reason they are allowed to make use of the regular home care facilities (in the sense the asylum seeker is entitled to similar healthcare as a Dutch national).
-This means that there are no special reception centres for vulnerable people except for asylum seekers with psychological problems 135 and children.
+This means that there are no special reception centres for vulnerable people except for asylum seekers with psychological problems188 and children.